veerendranayak/redshift-workshop/lab1-redshiftconnectivity/README.md

 ## Download and Install Client Tool
 * While Amazon Redshift does provide a web-based [Query editor](https://console.aws.amazon.com/redshift/home?#query:) for executing simple queries, for these labs, it is recommended you install a third-party tool.
 We will use SQL Workbench/J

-* Download and install from link --> [SQL Workbench/J](http://www.sql-workbench.eu/downloads.html).
+* Download SQL Workbench from link --> [SQL Workbench/J](http://www.sql-workbench.eu/downloads.html).
 Select "Generic package for all systems including all optional libraries"

-* Once you install SQL Workbench, you will need either a JDBC or ODBC driver.
-Amazon Redshift offers JDBC and ODBC drivers for download.
+* Once you download SQL Workbench, you will need JDBC or ODBC driver.
 In this exercise we will use JDBC driver that can be downloaded from [RedShift JDBC Documentation] (https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.34.1058/RedshiftJDBC42-no-awssdk-1.2.34.1058.jar)

 ## Configure Client Tool

-* Launch SQL Workbench/J and navigate to [File | Manage Drivers].
+* Launch SQL Workbench/J (go to downloaded folder and open sqlworkbench.jar).
+Navigate to [File | Manage Drivers].
 * Select "Amazon Redshift" and set the driver Library location to where you downloaded the Redshift JDBC Driver.
 Click Ok.
 ![](../images/Library.png)
 * Navigate to [File | Connect Window] to create a new connection profile and modify the following settings and once complete click on the "Test Connection" button.